WIIS-DC is a WIIS U.S. Chapter based in the Washington, D.C. metro area.

 WIIS-DC carries out localized, intimate-scale events for women working in the peace and security fields in the mid-atlantic region.
 The mission of the D.C.
 Chapter is to provide opportunities for networking, collaboration, mentoring and skill development among women in D.C.’s vibrant international peace and security community.

-She graduated summa cum laude from the George Washington University’s Elliott School of International Affairs with a B.A. in International Affairs, double concentrations in Security Policy and Asian Studies, and a minor in Arabic.
-Michelle has also studied at the University of Cambridge.
+She graduated summa cum laude from the George Washington University’s Elliott School of International Affairs with a B.A. in International Affairs and a minor in Arabic.
+She has also studied at the University of Cambridge.

-May 8, 2018: WIIS-DC will host an event, “Navigating Your Career: How to Succeed at the Department of Defense.”
-It will be the seventh in the “Navigating Your Career” series and feature the Center for Strategic and International Studies’ Melissa Dalton and Alice Friend, as well as the Center for a New American Security’s Kelley Sayler.
+May 8, 2018: WIIS-DC will hosted an event, “Navigating Your Career: How to Succeed at the Department of Defense.”
+It is the seventh in the “Navigating Your Career” series and feature the Center for Strategic and International Studies’ Melissa Dalton and Alice Friend, as well as the Center for a New American Security’s Kelley Sayler.

 March 12, 2018: WIIS-DC hosted an event, “So You Want to be a DASD.”
 It featured a panel of three former Deputy Assistant Secretaries of Defense: Western Hemisphere Affairs’ Rebecca Chavez, Russia/Ukraine/Eurasia’s Evelyn Farkas, and Strategy and Force Development’s Mara Karlin.